daisy/pipeline/modules/tts/tts-common/doc/tts-config.md

 - [say][].

+The following online text-to-speech processor can also be used for all users, given they have an account for the service and the appropriate plan or license :

+- [Google Cloud Text-To-Speech][]

 It is strongly recommended to install eSpeak anyway, as it can handle almost any language out there.
 <!-- Just as Lame’s directory must be in the system PATH if it were